Advanced OFAC training designed for those with targeted OFAC compliance duties in industry and finance in the post screening phase.

 How it is structured?

-Virtual Class 1: Fundamentals of the OFAC-administered Sanctions Architecture and the Basic Blocking Prohibition
+Virtual Class 1: The Basic Blocking Prohibition (2 hours)

 In this class we review the fundamentals of the OFAC-administered sanctions architecture, identifying and discussing the relationships between sources of law (e.g. regulations and statutes) and auxiliary sources of information and authority (e.g. guidance and FAQs).
 The second part of the session focuses on the scope and application of the basic blocking prohibition, which appears in dozens of different OFAC sanctions programs and accounts for a substantial portion of the OFAC-administered sanctions architecture.
 With few exceptions, it is interpreted and applied consistently across programs, and mastery of the blocking prohibition aids with virtually all other types of OFAC-related questions.
 We first address the question of whether the blocking prohibition applies to a given transaction as a threshold question, breaking the analysis into a series of discrete questions: